Tropical Climate Update

 Fortnightly forecast

-Maximum and minimum temperatures are likely to be above average for much of northern Australia.
-Days and nights also have an increased chance of being unusually warm across the period, with the highest chances being across the far north.
-Unusually warm temperatures are considered to be those in the warmest 20% of records between 1981 and 2018.
+Maximum and minimum temperatures are very likely to be above average across much of northern Australia for the fortnight starting 1 November.
+Nights have an increased chance (more than 70% chance) of being unusually warm for areas in the north of Western Australia and the Northern Territory, and most of northern and eastern Queensland.
+Unusually warm temperatures are defined as those in the warmest 20% of records for this period between 1981 and 2018.

 Madden-Julian Oscillation